temporalio/documentation/docs/go/how-to-replay-a-workflow-execution-in-go.md

 }
 ```

-This runs the exact same history that was generated in the original run.
+This runs the exact same Event History that was generated in the original run.
-If a noticeably different code path was followed or some code caused a deadlock, it will be reported.
+If a noticeably different code path was followed or some code caused a deadlock, it will be returned in the error code.
 Replaying a Workflow locally is a good way to see exactly what code path was taken for given input and events.